wehlutyk/thesis/content/3-4-gistr-results.md

 manual inspection of these cases showed that such exchanges are consistent with the transformation they represent.
 In practice, only 53 of the 3461 transformations in Experiment 3 have more than one deep alignment, 46 of which have 2 (the other seven having 3 to 6 deep alignments), such that any change here has virtually no impact on the results.

-Now, consider for instance a toy branch $u \rightarrow u' \rightarrow u''$.
+Now, consider for instance a simple branch $u \rightarrow u' \rightarrow u''$.
 A word $w'$ in the middle utterance $u'$ is now uniquely identified (by the consensus alignment) either as an insertion, or as the conservation or replacement of a parent word $w \in u$ (with or without movement due to an exchange).
 Continuing down the branch, $w'$ can also be linked to its child $w''$ (if it was not deleted), thus creating a lineage for this specific word along the branch.
 Constructing consensus alignments for each transformation thus allows us to follow the ancestry and descent of individual words through parent and child transformations in a branch.